In this article we cover not only what this condition is, but its causes, as well as coping with dry eye.

 Dry eye is a very common eye condition which affects a lot of people at varying levels of degree.

-The tear film consists of 3 important layers for function properly:
+The tear film, in your eye, consists of three important layers for proper function.
+These layers are:

-There are many reasons for dry eye to occur, it’s a much more complex condition than the name suggests but it can be due to these common reasons:
+There are many reasons for dry eye to occur, it’s a much more complex condition than the name suggests.
+Some of the most common reasons for dry eye to occur include:

-Now that you have an understanding of what makes up tears and what causes your eye to get dry, we need to do something about it so that firstly you don’t feel uncomfortable but secondly, to ensure the eye is functioning in tip-top shape.
+Understanding what makes up tears and causes your eye to get dry is the first step.
+Your next step is doing something about it so that most importantly you don’t feel uncomfortable but also, to ensure the eye is functioning in tip-top shape.

-There are many ways to diagnose the different types of dry eye, but without getting too in-depth your optometrist will be able to look closely under a microscope or use other tools to figure out which part of the tears are causing the issue and looking at using the correct drops or further treatment to solve the problem.
+There are many ways to diagnose the different types of dry eye.
+Without getting too in-depth, your optometrist will be able to look closely under a microscope or use other tools to figure out which part of the tears are causing the issue and looking at using the correct drops or further treatment to solve the problem.

-I’ve been seeing a lot of people try eye drops not designed for treating dry eye, such as contact lens cleaning solutions, saline drops which dry your eye out more, or even some medications used to hide red eyes which only mask the problem rather than fixing the root cause.
-So it’s important to get to the cause of the problem so you’re able to treat your dry eyes with the right drops.
+It’s common for people to try eye drops not designed for treating dry eye, such as contact lens cleaning solutions, saline drops which dry your eye out more, or even some medications used to hide red eyes.
+These only mask the problem rather than fixing the root cause.
+It’s important to get to the cause of the problem so you’re able to treat your dry eyes with the right drops.

 Are you interested in finding out more about your eye and the importance of regular eye tests?
 Learn more in our eye facts blog.